 11:02 – 16:25

 I usually write these little bits in retrospect, months after actually watching or playing the thing.
-This one, however, I’m writing just after leaving the piano.
-Don’t worry; I’ll try to keep the feels from spreading.
+This one, however, I’m writing just after leaving the piano

 I imagine most outgrow the dramatic tendencies of being a hormonal teenager.
 I did not.
-When it comes to bullying and its prevention, I always felt as though the adults who were around at the time were embarrassingly unable to understand and therefore help with the issue.
-The counsellor in Thirteen Reasons Why behaves exactly like I remember personally; infantilising, so stuck in the belief that what happens in one’s school years doesn’t really matter all that much.
+When it comes to bullying and its prevention, I always felt as though the adults who were around at the time were disconnected.
+The counsellor in Thirteen Reasons Why behaves exactly like I remember personally; infantilising, denigrating.

-We disrespect kids’ problems as just that and then we’re surprised when they don’t grow up to be mature, sensible adults, as if turning eighteen is a safety valve that can release all that pent up angst and anxiety.
+And we disrespect their problems as overblown and unimportant and then we’re surprised when they don’t grow up to be mature, sensible adults, as if turning eighteen is a safety valve that can release all that pent up angst and anxiety.
 We learn how to be human beings when we’re young.

-Is it any surprise that we all grow up to care only about our own problems?
+And it’s no surprise that we all grow up only to care about our own problems.
+Because nobody else sure did.

 ‘Stories that Are True’ Black Sails